moyucrazy12/TensileTestAI/README.md

 # Tensile Testing Analysis with Computer Vision

-This project is part of an undergraduate thesis at **LABMAN – PUCP** (Pontificia Universidad Católica del Perú), supervised by **Dr. Carlos Fosca**.
+This project is part of an undergraduate thesis at **LABMAN – PUCP** (Pontificia Universidad Católica del Perú).
 It involves the use of **Computer Vision and AI** to assist in the analysis of tensile strength tests on various metal specimens.

 ## Project Overview